safesit23/INT214-Statistics/workshop/05-Cleaning.md

 ### Dataset 1: Uniqlo Products dataset

-(Ref product named from [UniqloTH](https://www.uniqlo.com/th/en)) This dataset is about's sample uniqlo product that sell in 2021.
+(Reference products from [UniqloTH](https://www.uniqlo.com/th/en)) This dataset is about's sample uniqlo product that sell in 2021.
 It includes productID, name of products, type of products, price of products, and number of sold.
 I want to know:

 1. Gross sales of all products from this datasets.
 2. Number of all products from this datasets.